hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 // Get current value (returns a Long) const value = await atomicLong.get();
 console.log('Value:', value);
+// Prints:
+// Value: 0
 // Increment by 42
 await atomicLong.addAndGet(42);
 // Set to 0 atomically if the current value is 42 const result = atomicLong.compareAndSet(42, 0);
 console.log('CAS operation result:', result);
+// Prints:
+// CAS operation result: true
 ```

-`IAtomicLong` implementation does not offer exactly-once / effectively-once execution semantics.
+AtomicLong implementation does not offer exactly-once / effectively-once execution semantics.
 It goes with at-least-once execution semantics by default and can cause an API call to be committed multiple times in case of CP member failures.
 It can be tuned to offer at-most-once execution semantics.
 Please see [`fail-on-indeterminate-operation-state`](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#cp-subsystem-configuration) server-side setting.

 #### 7.4.11.2.
 Using Lock

-Hazelcast `FencedLock` is the distributed implementation of a linearizable and distributed lock.
+Hazelcast `FencedLock` is the distributed implementation of a linearizable lock.
 It offers multiple  operations for acquiring the lock.
 This data structure is a part of CP Subsystem.

 A basic Lock usage example is shown below.